Thousands vote in referendum on fate of Sudan's disputed Abyei

 Local women celebrated the event with ululations and men proudly displayed a blackened finger to show they had voted.
 Nearly 65,000 people are registered to take part in the referendum, which ends on Tuesday

-The result, expected on October 31, is not legally binding and both Sudan and South Sudan have said they will not recognize it, but the vote is important for the majority in Abyei who identify ethnically, culturally and religiously with the South.
+The result, expected on Oct.
+31, is not legally binding and both Sudan and South Sudan have said they will not recognise it, but the vote is important for the majority in Abyei who identify ethnically, culturally and religiously with the South.

 Dinka Ngok people from South Sudan and even from as far away as Australia have returned to take part in the vote.